CRA Tax Appeals and Objections

 It is important when dealing with all our clients that we look at the risk and reward of such an appeal.
 If the appeal is not successful the taxpayer must pay the additional taxes, plus interest on the outstanding back tax amount.
 So, a strategy for example could be while the appeal process is underway you may want to pay the back-tax balance if the objection process is going to take a lengthy time to avoid further interest charges.

 Tax Court is another area where we have plenty of experience.

-Taxpayers appealing assessments from the Canada Revenue Agency (“CRA”) to the Tax Court of Canada (the “TCC”) always face well-trained, (almost always) experienced lawyers from the tax division of the Department of Justice (“Justice”).
-This may seem intimidating; especially since most taxpayers electing to go to court are unprepared to stand in front of a judge (should have called the Tax Mechanic!), or have no case and are simply stalling for time, or are just taking the CRA to court for the “hell of it” (to each their own).
+Taxpayers appealing assessments from the Canada Revenue Agency (“CRA”) to the Tax Court of Canada (the “TCC”) always face well-trained, experienced lawyers from the tax division of the Department of Justice (“Justice”).
+This may seem intimidating; especially since most taxpayers electing to go to court are unprepared to stand in front of a judge, or have no case and are simply stalling for time, or are just taking the CRA to court for the “hell of it” (to each their own).

 Nevertheless, it is important to recognize that the CRA and Justice are not unbeatable.
 In fact, not only did the CRA lose in a recent series of judgements by the TCC, they got slaughtered.
 From a credit union litigating very complex issues to the “stay-at-home” mom, taxpayers have succeeded in Court while the CRA has been taken to the woodshed.

 The Court has mechanisms in place to ensure that the cost of successfully litigating an issue will not be entirely coming out of the pocket of the taxpayer.
 Moreover, the TCC has begun to recognize the significant role costs play in tax litigation.
 In a welcome departure from the Tax Court’s traditional practices, the judgements discussed below highlight cases where taxpayers were not only successful against the CRA but were also awarded costs.